vindar/tgx/docs/intro_api_2D.md

 ---

-@section sec_extensions TGX extensions via external librairies
+@section sec_extensions TGX extensions via external libraries

 TGX implements bindings that makes it easy to use external libraries to add new capabilities to the Image class, such as displaying classic image format (PNG, GIF, JPEG) and TrueType fonts...

 @subsection subsec_openfontrender Drawing text with TrueType fonts

 Install Takkao's **OpenRenderFont** library from  https://github.com/takkaO/OpenFontRender/.